jlmelville/uwot/README.md

 neighbors per data point, an order of magnitude larger than the UMAP defaults.
 This leads to a less sparse input graph and hence more edges to sample.
-Combined with the increased number of epochs, expect `lvish` to be slower than `umap` (with default settings, it took about 16 minutes to embed the MNIST data under the same circumstances as described in the "Performance" section).
+Combined with the increased number of epochs, expect `lvish` to be slower than `umap` (with default single-threaded settings, it took about 16 minutes to embed the MNIST data under the same circumstances as described in the "Performance" section).

 ## License